-‘Tis the season for giving.
-Many seniors use the holidays as an opportunity to give away some of their cash or other valuable assets to loved ones.
-And while their generosity is no-doubt appreciated by the recipients, there are reasons to be cautious about how much you give away.
+Today is Giving Tuesday, a global movement celebrating generosity, observed on the Tuesday following Thanksgiving.
+Many older adults use the holiday season as an opportunity to give away some of their cash or other valuable assets to loved ones or charitable causes.
+And while these gifts are no-doubt appreciated by their recipients, there are reasons to be cautious about how much you give away, particularly if you need to take into account the five-year lookback period of a retirement community and/or Medicaid.

 Gifting to qualify for Medicaid

-In short, if a senior has money put aside in savings, they are expected to use those funds to pay for their own long-term care costs.
-Only if those savings are exhausted will Medicaid kick in.
-This is why many seniors look for ways to protect at least some portion of their cash savings and other assets, often so they can be used to support their spouse or their children, while still managing to qualify for Medicaid.
+In short, if an older adult has money put aside in savings or has other valuable assets, they are expected to use those funds to pay for their own long-term care costs.
+Only if those savings and assets are exhausted will they potentially become Medicaid-eligible.
+This is why some older adults look for ways to protect at least some portion of their cash savings and other assets — often so they can be used to support their spouse or their children — while still managing to qualify for Medicaid.

 The lookback period and calculating Medicaid qualification